 - Department of State Deadline for Department of State Security Clearance

-- March 1 of prior spring for fall semester internships
+- March 1 or earlier of prior spring for fall semester internships

-- July 1 of prior summer for spring semester internships
+- July 1 or earlier of prior summer for spring semester internships

 Some internships, such as those at the departments of Defense, Justice, and State, may require applicants to submit to a thorough background examination or security clearance.
 Security clearances can produce months of delay before an agency or organization can allow a student to intern.
 While our students almost always pass this type of examination, the ensuing delay can ultimately make an internship an impractical match for the program.
 Students cannot begin the Washington Program with only a promise that their clearance will be forthcoming.